quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 A_{row1} \cdot B_{col1} & A_{row1} \cdot B_{col2} & A_{row1} \cdot B_{col3} \\
 A_{row2} \cdot B_{col1} & A_{row2} \cdot B_{col2} & A_{row2} \cdot B_{col3} \\
 A_{row3} \cdot B_{col1} & A_{row3} \cdot B_{col2} & A_{row3} \cdot B_{col3}
-\end{pmatrix}
-\]
-x??
+\end{pmatrix}$$x??

 ---

 #### Matrix Multiplication Order
-Matrix multiplication is not commutative, meaning \( AB \neq BA \).
+Matrix multiplication is not commutative, meaning $AB \neq BA$.
 The order in which matrices are multiplied affects the resulting transformation.

 :p Why does matrix multiplication order matter?
 ??x